Restoring lives one step at a time

 What is Codependency?

-A codependent person is one who has let another person's behaviour affect him or her and is obsessed with controlling that person's behavior.
+A codependent person is one who has let another person's behavior affect him or her and is obsessed with controlling that person's behavior.

 Am I a codependent helper?
 Codependent caretakers may: